-We’re putting Ring up against SimpliSafe, a smart security company started by two Harvard Business School students.
 I bought the Ring Alarm Security Kit from Ring and the Summerfort System from SimpliSafe.
 The two companies offer DIY installation, month-to-month contracting, and 24/7 professional monitoring— but which system comes out on top?
 In this review, first I’ll go over Ring and SimpliSafe’s key similarities and key differences.
 Then, I’ll go through installation, professional monitoring, customer support, and the company’s respective apps.
-By the end of the review, you’ll have a great idea of which security system is best for you.
+By the end of this Ring vs. SimpliSafe review, you’ll have a great idea of which security system is best for you.
 Let’s jump in!

 Before I go any further, I want to talk about what these two systems have in common.